fradeve/grass-arch/README.md

 grass-arch
 ==========

-A LaTeX textbook devoted to explain how archaeologists can work with GRASS GIS
+A LaTeX textbook devoted to explain how archaeologists can work with GRASS GIS.
+See the INSTALL.txt files for code issues.